bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Designed to avoid **needless abstractions**, TDD simply demanded **writing tests before**.
 **First**.
 Before everything else.
 Even design had to emerge from tests and refactorings.

-Indeed, one of our heros once stated:
+Indeed, one of our heroes once stated:

 <blockquote>The act of writing a unit test is more an act of design than of verification.</blockquote>